More questions on Question 3

 Q: As long as we stay with NE wouldn’t they still have to honor the 405 agreement with those already connected?
 And if they raised their rates wouldn’t we still get 95% of the energy we feed back into to grid no matter what the rate is?

-A: That is the big question here.
+However, the big question here is how do the new providers treat solar?
 Question 3 is often thought of as busting NV Energy’s monopoly, but that is not really what it does.
 It will actually decouple rates.
 NV Energy will still move power around the state (transmission) but will no longer make the power (generation.)
 The Retail Choice Providers will be able to sell power to anyone in the state using NV Energy’s transmission lines to deliver it.
 If passed, you’ll still get a bill from NV Energy that will have a line item for retail generation for the power you used – a lot like you used to get the bill from your local phone company and the long distance carrier’s charges were also on the bill.
 Here is an excellent article from Utility Dive on how the retail market might look, how it might impact net metered customers, what each side says the Question will do for consumers and who is funding the Question.

-Now, obviously there are some parts of the state where there are not really enough people to make offering power remotely attractive to any outside entity.
-So, the state is looking at putting in a POLR (provider of last resort.
-It’s the default option if no retail provider says they want to serve that area or if a customer does not choose a retail choice provider) If Question 3 passes, NV Energy has said they’ll sell (or perhaps be forced to sell) all of their power generation assets (utility speak for power plants) and will only be in the transmission business.
-If it does not pass, they have promised to ramp up renewable capacity by a huge percentage.
-They would probably only retain generation capacity if the state makes them the POLR.
+If Question 3 passes, NV Energy has said they’ll sell (or perhaps be forced to sell) all of their power generation assets (utility speak for power plants) and will only be in the transmission business.
+If it does not pass, they have promised to ramp up renewable capacity by a huge percentage with 6 new solar projects.
+They would probably only retain generation capacity if the state makes them the POLR (Provider of Last Resort – the default option if you do not pick another provider.)
 If the state does not, how can you force them to buy kilowatt hours from solar customers that they can’t sell anymore?
 The Legislature and PUC are also grappling with how you force any retail provider to accept net metered customers.
 The last time any state did this (open up the power market), was in the early 90’s.
 There were very few NEM customers then.
-We have almost 30,000.
+We have almost 40,000 in Nevada.
 So if you open the market, how do the new providers deal with existing NEM?
-They are not bound by statue (as NV Energy is) to honor AB405 and Grandfathered NEM rates.
+They are not bound by statute (as NV Energy is) to honor AB405 and Grandfathered NEM rates.
 That doesn’t mean a company would not step up and do it, just that the state can’t force it as they could with NV Energy’s monopoly.
-So in a huge dictionary definition of “irony,” the solar folks who voted for Energy Choice may get exactly no choice and only be able to get NEM service with NV Energy.
+There is language in the Question that says it will not alter the state’s existing policies on renewable energy which SHOULD preserve net metering.
 As mentioned in our earlier post on Question 3, none of this is lost on the Legislature.
 They have been asking these questions of all the experts who have been testifying to the Committee and the backers of Question 3.
-There is a 5 year timeline for implementation in which these concerns will be ironed out, but what that looks like is anybody’s guess right now.
+If it does pass, there is a 5 year timeline for implementation in which these concerns will be ironed out.

 Q: Also, as it stands now, if we sold our home would the 405 transfer to the new owner?